-2022 2021

-Current tax expense Deferred tax credit (net) 8,892 (1,181) 8,824 (1,074)
+Current tax expense Deferred tax credit (net)

-Tax expense for the year 7,711 7,750
+Tax expense for the year

-Corporate income tax is not levied in the Kingdom of Bahrain for telecommunication companies and accordingly the effective tax rate for the Corporation is 0% (2021: 0%).
-The table below reconciles the difference between expected tax expense of nil (2021: nil) and the Group's tax charge for the year.
+Corporate income tax is not levied in the Kingdom of Bahrain for telecommunication companies and accordingly the effective tax rate for the corporate income tax is 0% (2022: 0%).
+The table below reconciles the difference between expected tax expense of Nil (2022: Nil) and the Group's tax charge for the year.
 Subsidiaries are taxed at the combination of various tax rates ranging from 15% to 27%.